ligato/vpp-base/README.md

 ➢ docker build --build-arg REPO='master' --build-arg VPP_VERSION='19.08[^ ]*-g7fe470a54' github.com/ligato/vpp-base
 ```

-## With custom VPP from local debian packages
+### With custom VPP from local build

 To build vpp-base with custom VPP which installs from local debian packages you can use the [custom](custom/Dockerfile) which adds .deb packages from custom directory and installs them.

-NOTE: The VPP repository can be cloned into `vpp` directory at the root of this repo.
+NOTE: The VPP repository can be cloned into `vpp` directory at the root of this repo (will be ignored by git).

 ```sh
 # build VPP